Compass Diversified Holdings Announces Changes to its Board of Directors

-/EIN News/ -- WESTPORT, Conn., March 28, 2023 (GLOBE NEWSWIRE) -- Compass Diversified Holdings (NYSE: CODI), an owner of leading middle market businesses, announced today that its Board of Directors (the “Board”) has nominated a new director candidate for election at CODI’s 2023 Annual Meeting of Shareholders to be held on May 25, 2023.
+WESTPORT, Conn., March 28, 2023 (GLOBE NEWSWIRE) -- Compass Diversified Holdings CODI, an owner of leading middle market businesses, announced today that its Board of Directors (the "Board") has nominated a new director candidate for election at CODI's 2023 Annual Meeting of Shareholders to be held on May 25, 2023.

 Ms. Nancy B. Mahon will join seven current directors standing for re-election at the 2023 annual meeting.
 If elected by the Company's shareholders, Mahon is expected to be designated as a member of the Board's Nominating and Corporate Governance Committee.